Male Fertility Supplements: An Evidence Based Review and Recommendations

 As you likely recall, sperm development and motility are highly dependent upon cellular energy generation and antioxidant protection from reactive oxygen species.

-A 2015 study looking at infertile men diagnosed with poor sperm morphology and motility discovered that after 12 weeks of ALA supplementation total sperm count, sperm concentration, and sperm motility in the intervention group were significantly improved compared to the control group and baseline values.
+A 2015 study looking discovered that after 12 weeks of ALA supplementation total sperm count, sperm concentration, and sperm motility in the intervention group were significantly improved compared to the control group and baseline values.

 Another 2020 looking at men who either supplemented with ALA or took a placebo after microsurgical repair of a varicocele discovered that men who supplemented with ALA had higher total motility, progressive motility, and sperm counts compared to the placebo group.

-These notions were further supported by a 2021 meta-analysis that looked at several studies of ALA supplementation for male fertility found that ALA can improve sperm health, fertilization, and pregnancy rates.
-Specifically, the review supported the idea that ALA improves fertilization, embryo development, sperm quality, and reproductive outcomes.
+Other studies including a 2021 meta-analysis that looked at several studies of ALA supplementation for male fertility found that ALA can improve sperm health (motility and count), fertilization, and pregnancy rates.
+Specifically, the review supported the idea that ALA improves sperm quality, fertilization, embryo development, and reproductive outcomes.

 While there isn’t a tremendous amount of research on selenium and sperm health, there is enough base scientific understanding of selenium’s role in human physiology and some studies that justify its use in fertility supplements for men.